imanlab/d-lfd/README.md

   <img width="700" src="images/datasetsetup(2).png">
 </p>

+In practice, surgeons utilise Arm 2  to manipulate the tissue and ensure the desired and actual exit-points are the same.
+Surgeons only use visual feedbacks to predict the needle exit point (performed by Arm 1) and close the control loop by commanding Arm 2 to push/pool the tissue.
+Formulating such tasks and implementing the corresponding automatic controller is very complex and time-consuming.
+Deep Robot Learnng from Demonstration can be effectively utilized to address such a control problem.

 The dataset includes 60 folders including the corresponding data for 60 successful needle insertion trials executed by an expert.
+In each video, the desired needle tip exit point is specified by a red cross sign and robot data are being logged after this point appears on the screen.
 The operation is recorded by three pairs of stereo cameras (six cameras in total) and DVRK arms synchronized joint space and end-effector data are stored.
 The calibration parameters which include the relative pose of two cameras in each pair and pose of each camera relative to robots' base frames are included in the dataset as well.
+As such, each folder include six videos corresponding to six cameras and a .mat file which contains robot stored data.
 The overal structure of robot data can be stated as follow:

 <p align="center">
   <img width="700" src="images/cell(4).png">